 Original audiovisual materials are closed to use.
 Use of these materials requires production of listening copies.
-Please contact a reference archivist before coming to use this collection.
+Please contact Research Services before coming to use this collection.

 Series includes transcription records and 78 rpm records of radio programs that aired throughout the United States between the 1930s and the 1960s.

 Original audiovisual materials in this collection are closed to researchers and should not be recalled from the LSC.
 Digital copies of this material are available, on Duke's servers and in Box 13.
-Please contact a reference archivist before coming to use this collection.
+Please contact Research Services before coming to use this collection.